h8d13/pylinax/README.md

 For example:
 - Package manager > Distro
-- Check lspci outputs or needed HW probes
+- Check lspci outputs or needed HW probes (handle edge cases)
 - Check we have a home dir for the user
 - Then run appropriate scripts
   - Logical flow for scripts